Position: Fellowship Program Coordinator

 - Collaborate with the Program Manager primarily on program and curriculum development and soliciting feedback from the entire fellowship team

 - Provide resource information, professional development, and volunteer opportunities and referrals regarding fellowship training and more

 - Assist with program grant reporting and tracking

-- Collaborate on building a distributed leadership model through team check ins, structured feedback and 360 evaluations
+- Collaborate on building a peer supervision model through team check-ins, structured feedback, and 360 evaluations

-- Update CRM for fellowship as required for any meetings with fellows, partners, or community members
+- Organize and update CRM for fellowship as required about successes, challenges, and any meetings with fellows, partners, or community members

 - Provide other program support as needed